-With our established network of over 250 local, regional and national partners, the Great Eastern Ranges Initiative was in a unique position to respond rapidly post-fire.
+With our established network of over 250 local, regional and national partners, the Great Eastern Ranges (GER) was in a unique position to respond rapidly post-fire.
 Since early 2020 we have been rolling out a series of collaborative and complementary projects in priority locations across Victoria, New South Wales and Queensland that combine to deliver impact at the whole-of-landscape, population and ecosystem scale.

 Our integrated and locally targeted projects serve to:

 - Bring people together to protect, connect and restore native habitat and support wildlife in areas that have burnt, while helping to conserve and improve the quality of habitat in unburnt areas.